pnicholls/UserKit-iOS/README.md

 That's all that is required!

-Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and start making talking to your users, literally.
+Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and start talking to your users.